Cyber Monday scams? Fakespot says it can identify fraudulent reviews and sellers online – TechCrunch

 We talked earlier today with Kuwaiti immigrant Saoud Khalifah about the four-year-old business, which got started in his dorm room after his own frustrating experience in trying to buy nutritional supplements from Amazon.
 After he’d nabbed his master’s degree in software engineering, he launched the company in earnest.

 Like many other startups, Fakespot was originally focused on helping enterprise customers identify counterfeit outfits and fake reviews.
-When the pandemic struck, company spied an “opening crack on the internet,” as Khalifah describes it, and instead began catering to consumers who use platforms that are struggling to keep up (and whose solutions are often more focused on protecting sellers from buyers and not the other way around).
+When the pandemic struck, company spied an “opening crack on the internet,” as Khalifah describes it, and instead began catering to consumers who use platforms that are struggling to keep up (and which are often more focused on protecting sellers from buyers and not the other way around).

 The pivot seems to be working.
 Fakespot just closed on $4 million in Series A funding led by Bullpen Capital, which was joined by SRI Capital, Faith Capital and 500 Startups among others in a round that brings the company’s total funding to $7 million.